Hidden tail chains and recurrence equations for dependence parameters associated with extremes of higher-order Markov chains: Introduction

-Although powerful, this approach only reveals the behaviour of the chain whilst it remains at the same level of marginal extremity as the threshold, and therefore is only informative about clustering for asymptotically dependent processes.\ For example, for any asymptotically independent Markov process, e.g., for a Gaussian Markov process, this limit theory describes each extreme event as a single observation.\ It is critical to understand better the behaviour of a Markov chain within an extreme event under less restrictive conditions through using more sophisticated limiting mechanisms, which allows us to characterise the event as it moves between an extreme state and the body of the distribution.\ In the case of first-order Markov chains, \cite{papaetal17} treat both asymptotically dependent and asymptotically independent chains in a unified theory.\ The focus of this paper is similar, but this time on higher-order Markov chains, which leads to a substantial increase in the complexity relative to the situations considered by \cite{papaetal17}.
+Although powerful, this approach only reveals the behaviour of the chain whilst it remains at the same level of marginal extremity as the threshold, and therefore it is only informative about clustering for a subset of processes, termed asymptotically dependent processes which are defined below.\ For any Markov process which does not exhibit any asymptotic dependence, known as asymptotically independent processes, e.g., for any Gaussian Markov process, this limit theory describes each extreme event as a single observation.\ Motivated by this observation, in this paper we seek to understand better the behaviour of a Markov chain within an extreme event under less restrictive conditions through using a more refined limit theory.\ Our analysis allows us to characterise the event as it moves between an extreme state and the body of the distribution.\ In the case of first-order Markov chains, \cite{papaetal17} treat both asymptotically dependent and asymptotically independent chains in a unified theory.\ The focus of this paper is similar, but this time on higher-order Markov chains, which leads to a substantial increase in the complexity relative to the situations considered by \cite{papaetal17}.
+To the best of our knowledge, important characteristics of the extremal behaviour of higher-order Markov chains have not been dealt with in-depth, yet these are crucial for understanding the evolution of extreme events of random processes and for providing well-founded parametric models that can be used for inference, prediction and assessment of risk, e.g., \cite{winttawn15, winttawn17}.